apportable/tally/README.md

 Tally
 =====

-A simple SLOC counter that displays a subtotal for each [supported language].
+A simple, command-line SLOC counter written in [Lua].

 Installation
 ------------